Skip to Main Content

 Custom fields

 To accommodate your nonprofit’s unique needs, you’ll want to be able to set up custom fields in your donor database so you can track additional data points that are important to your organization.
-Ideally, your donor database should offer unlimited custom fields that can store text, dates, and numbers.
+Ideally, your donor database should offer unlimited custom fields to store text, dates, and numbers.

 Make sure that you have a good grasp of how custom fields work in each of the donor databases you consider.
 It should be easy for you to set up custom fields to track unique information without needing to involve a software expert or pay for additional services.